Blox Price Reaches $0.20 on Major Exchanges (CDT)

 According to CryptoCompare, “Blox is an operating system for blockchain-based assets, it has the goal of making handling and trading easy and accessible for both new and experienced users in the cryptoshpere.
 The Blox's ecosystem includes three synergistic components: Software-as-a-Service (Saas), Social Networking and the Marketplace.
 SaaS: Blox provides analytics that gives users deep insight into the performance of their investments and helps them make data-driven decisions.
 Social Network: Blox provides social trading features that remove barriers for new and existing crypto users by letting them follow and copy-trade top investors.
 Marketplace: Blox's marketplace is built around opportunity discovery and streamlined trading UX with features like real-time social trading signals, an ICO dashboard, trending assets, real-time market price tables and 3rd party integration.
 Every action within the Blox platform requires the user to pay a fee which is paid in the CDT token, an Ethereum-based token Every user who facilitates the use of a feature which in turn gives financial value will be entitled to a payment, creating a creator-consumer relationship between users in the system. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Blox directly using U.S. dollars.
-Investors seeking to trade Blox should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Blox using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Blox directly using U.S. dollars.
+Investors seeking to acquire Blox should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Blox using one of the exchanges listed above.

 Receive News & Updates for Blox Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Blox and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.